Scary Seizures And The Zigzagging Journey to Understanding Neurodivergence (Our Story)

 The job of an assistance dog isn't to simply support their person.

-It isn't about guiding, alerting, or picking your stinky pair of socks.
+It isn't about guiding, alerting, or picking up your socks.

 It's the vital lifeline between a disabled person and the often inaccessible world we live in.